The Wyndham’s Theatre opened on 16 Nov. 1899. The theatre was commissioned by Charles Wyndham who also managed the Criterion Theatre.

-In 1954, the Wyndham’s welcomed its first long-running production – Sandy Wilson’s musical The Boyfriend opened on 14th January and ran for over 2,000 performances.
+The Wyndham’s welcomed its first long-running production – Sandy Wilson’s musical The Boyfriend which opened on 14 Jan.
+1959 and ran for over 2,000 performances.
 Another successful musical came to the theatre in 1972, the Roundhouse’s production of Stephen Schwartz’s Godspell, which ran for three years.
-The most recent long-running show at the Wyndham’s is Yasmin Reza’s play Art, which opened in 1996 for over 2,000 performances before transferring to the Whitehall Theatre in 2001.
+The theatre has seen many notable actors grace the stage, including Alec Guinness, Vanessa Redgrave, Diana Rigg and Madonna.

 The auditorium has four levels - Stalls, Royal Circle, Grand Circle and Balcony.